MayaRo0503/book-store/README.md

 3. Repeat the steps for setting up Selenium Grid and configuring grid nodes as mentioned above.

-These steps should help you set up and run Selenium Grid tests successfully. <br>
+These steps should help you set up and run Selenium Grid tests successfully.
 Make sure to replace `C:\Users\ASUS\Downloads` with the actual location of your Selenium Grid files.

+---

+This guide should now include all the necessary commands for installing `axios`, running IDE tests, running Grid tests, and running all tests with the `.spec.js` suffix.